-Additionally, as described above in CPCFA's Consolidated Fund the Bond Program typically provides financial support to other CPCFA programs and this is reflected in Statement of Revenues, Expenses and Changes in Net Position, although no such transfers occurred in FY 2019-2020.
+Additionally, as described above in CPCFA's Consolidated Fund the Bond Program typically provides financial support to other CPCFA programs reflected in Statement of Revenues, Expenses and Changes in Net Position.
+However, no such transfers occurred in FY 2020-2021.

-The Bond Program does not receive any on-going State General Fund support and continues to generate revenues sufficient to support operating expenses.
+The Bond Program does not receive any on-going State General Fund support.
+Although the fund expenses for the year exceeded revenues by \$343,436, management considers anticipated revenues sufficient to support future operating expenses.

-ANALYSIS OF 2020 ACTIVITIES
+ANALYSIS OF 2021 ACTIVITIES

-Applications received in FY 2019/2020:
+Applications received in FY 2020/2021:

-The following schedule presents a summary of applications received during the fiscal year ended June 30, 2020:
+The following schedule presents a summary of total applications received during the fiscal year ended June 30, 2021: